-focused on the outcomes of the standards.
-We have revised some of the elements to set out more clearly the outcomes required for each standard - particularly those that affect service users.
+• focused on the outcomes of the standards.
+We have revised some of the elements to set out more clearly the outcomes required for each standard - particularly those that affect patients.
 We expect trusts' boards to consider these outcomes when reviewing their compliance.

-For example, in standard C14c (learning from complaints), the second element now states "demonstrable improvements are made to service delivery as a result of concerns and complaints from service users, relatives and carers".
+For example, in standard C14c (learning from complaints), the second element now states "demonstrable improvements are made to service delivery as a result of concerns and complaints from patients, relatives and carers".
 So trusts' boards will wish to be assured that service improvements have occurred

 - simplified the wording of the elements.
 We have done this by reducing the number of the references to guidance and removing all references that we had previously asked trusts to "take into account".
-These are now listed in appendix two as background information but they will not be the basis on which the Healthcare Commission makes judgments in inspection - reduced the number of elements for some standards, particularly where trusts have told us that there was duplication, for example, in the evidence needed for a number of different elements increased our reliance on the findings of others.
-For trusts that are taking part in the NHS Litigation Authority's pilot assessments for the new risk management standards for PCTs, trusts' boards can rely on this information at level 2 and above for the relevant standards.
-Once the NHS Litigation Authority has rolled out its revised standards to all PCTs we will rely on this information for the 2008/2009 assessment for the relevant core standards
+These are now listed in appendix two as background information but they will not be the basis on which the Healthcare Commission makes judgments in inspection - reduced the number of elements for some standards, particularly where trusts have told us that there was duplication, for example, in the evidence needed for a number of different elements - increased our reliance on the findings of others, in particular we will rely on findings from the NHS Litigation Authority's risk management scheme for acute trusts at level 2 and above for identified standards.
+We will rely on this information, unless we have serious concerns from another source that a trust is not meeting a particular standard.
+Further, trusts' boards can use this information to provide them with an appropriate level of assurance when considering their compliance.